LumKitty/VNyan-FollowCam/README.md

 Min threshold: Movements below this value will cause no movement at all.
 Use this to prevent minor hip wiggles from moving the camera
 Static: This axis will ignore wherever the bone is and be relative to zero instead (i.e. between your feet).
 Recommended for the Y axis to reduce shaking

-Look at bone:
+###Look at bone:
 The camera will always look at the selected bone, adjusted by the x/y/z values - A common use would be to look at hips + Z:1m to give the impression of looking at your head, without moving the camera if you bend over
 Off/Absolute/Relative = Same as for camera offset
 Lerp & threshold = Same as for camera offset, but specified in degrees instead of meters

-Examples:
+###Examples:
 Camera Off + Rotation Absolute will simulate a static camera following you around on stage
 Camera and rotation Relative will simulate a behind view camera like you might get in a 3rd person game
 Camera and rotation Absolute will always have the camera looking forwards, but it can move around to stay the same distance from you

-Second camera support:
+###Second camera support:
 Entering a name for a spout sender in the text box at the top and pressing the + button will create a second followcam which can be configured just like the main one.
-Use the OBS Spout2 plugin to display this
+Use the OBS Spout2 plugin to display this.
+If you need to change the second camera settings, e.g. resolution or which items to display, you will need to edit FollowCam.json inside your VNyan profile directory.
+Unfortunately they can't be changed at runtime.

 VRnyan integration:
 If you have VRnyan installed the two will automatically communicate and update OnAirTap (or LIV) with FollowCam data